carbon-language/carbon-lang/clang/docs/OpenMPSupport.rst

 - Nested parallelism: inner parallel regions are executed sequentially.

-- Static linking of libraries containing device code is not supported yet.
+- Static linking of libraries containing device code is not supported without explicitly using ``-fopenmp-new-driver``.

 - Automatic translation of math functions in target regions to device-specific math functions is not implemented yet.